daniel3735928559/guppy/README.md

   * `ready_callback`: A function to be called when the instance is ready to render things.

+  * `right_callback`: A function to be called when the cursor is at the right-most point and a command is received to move the cursor to the right (e.g., via the right arrow key).

+  * `left_callback`: A function to be called when the cursor is at the left-most point and a command is received to move the cursor to the right (e.g., via the left arrow key).

   * `done_callback`: A function to be called when Ctrl-Enter is pressed in the instance.